chinchalinchin/elara/src/source/02_language/modules/M02_object.rst

     "Here are some of the lost works by Aristotle we know existed..."

-    [ Like his legendary Atlantis, his work has disappeared under an ocean of time. ]
+    [ Like his legendary Atlantis, Aristotle's work has disappeared under an ocean of time. ]

 As another illustration, consider the following prompt,